Piscacucho in Cusco or the Km 82 in Peru, is the place where the Inca trail to Machu Picchu begins.

 In 2011, the “Regional Directorate of Culture” made important findings in this area, they were skulls, long bones, and it was not ruled out that they could be mummified since they were in good condition.

-The only way to get to Piscacucho in Cusco is through the Inca Trail 4 days / 3 nights.
+The only way to get to Piscacucho in Cusco is through the Inca Trail 4 days or 3 days.

 To start the Inca Trail begins in the community of Piscacucho (Km 82), which is the official entrance to the Inca Trail, from here the legendary trail begins around 6 to 7 hours, 11 kilometers long, passing through an impressive landscape and through from the Inca archaeological complex of Qorihuayrachina with a wonderful view of Llactapata.
 Then we ascend to the Wayllabamba community to finally rest in the Yuncachimpa camp.
 On the second day, the walk is more at the pace of the walker along the Lulluchampa path at 3,850 meters, until reaching many stairs, passing through beautiful landscapes to reach Warmihuañusca at 4,200 meters above sea level, after which point it descends, passing Runkurakay until reaching to the Chaquicocha Camp.
 The third day of hiking is the most impressive when entering the tropical forests, combined with beautiful Inca archaeological monuments such as Sayacmarca, Conchamarca and Phuyupatamarca.
 Finally, descend a few steps to the Inca archaeological site of Wiñayhuayna to the last camp.
 For the 4th day, we walked a 7 kilometer trail of approximately 2 to 3 hours, to finally arrive at the entrance to the magnificent Inca citadel of Machu Picchu called Inti Punku or Puerta del Sol.